jkempf42/kube-volttron/gateway-node/README.md

 8443, on your host machine so be sure there is no other service running on that port.
-The service manifest also contains a port definition for the VIP bus port at port number 22916 so the gateway pods can connect to the VIP bus (individual pods in a K8s cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
+The service manifest also contains a port definition for the VIP bus port at port number 22916 so the gateway pods can connect to the VIP bus (individual pods in a Kubernetes cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
 Note that the `externalIPs` configuration is only for development, testing, and demo purposes.
-In the actual cloud-based Volttron Central deployment, this is replaced with a K8s `Ingress` object.
+In the actual cloud-based Volttron Central deployment, this is replaced with a Kubernetes `Ingress` object.
 Note that the vcentral microservice deployed with the gateway-node uses the SQL-lite historian without mounting an external volume for the database so the database will not outlive the pod lifetime since it is just for testing purposes.